Layer System

 |---|

-Complementary is the most immediately musical default for many situations — 8 layers in Complementary mode create a dense but clear texture where no two layers compete for the same rhythmic space.
-Try Synchronized when you want the whole ensemble to breathe as one.
+Complementary (hocket) is a productive starting point — it produces the most immediately musical results across most algorithm combinations.
+8 layers in Complementary mode create a dense but clear texture where no two layers compete for the same rhythmic space.